-Upon completion of the System Impact Study, or the Interconnection Facilities Study if required, the Transmission Provider (PJM) will furnish an Interconnection Service Agreement to be executed by the Interconnection Customer, the Transmission Owner (TO) and PJM.
-The form for the ISA is found in the PJM Tariff, Attachment O. In addition to Standard Terms and Conditions the ISA defines project specific rights and obligations as follows:
+ISAs were the form of agreement used to facilitate interconnection to the PJM transmission system entered into by Interconnection Customers prior to the Transition Date.
+Upon completion of the System Impact Study, or the Interconnection Facilities Study if required, the Transmission Provider (PJM) would furnish an Interconnection Service Agreement to be executed by the Interconnection Customer, the Transmission Owner (TO) and PJM.
+The form for the ISA was found in the PJM Tariff, Attachment O. In addition to Standard Terms and Conditions the ISA defines project specific rights and obligations as follows:

 - Security

 - Cost

 - Interconnection Customer milestones

 - Power factor requirements

 - Description of Customer Facility

 - Generator Specification (size, fuel type, overview of equipment, name, etc.)

-- · Merchant transmission
+- Merchant transmission

 - Maximum Facility Output (MFO)

 - Rights

-- o Capacity Interconnection Rights
+- Capacity Interconnection RightsInjection/Withdrawal RightsSingle line diagram with Point

-- o Injection/Withdrawal Rights

-- Construction responsibility and ownership

-- Single line diagram with Point of Interconnection identified
+of Interconnection identified

 - Metering requirements and ownership

 - Transmission Owner specifications and standards

-The ISA is the standard agreement developed for generation and controllable flow transmission projects whose Point of Interconnection is FERC-jurisdictional.
+The ISA was the standard agreement developed for generation and controllable flow transmission projects whose Point of Interconnection was FERC-jurisdictional.

-The ISA further identifies any changes in construction responsibility from the Standard Option for Transmission Owner Interconnection Facilities due to the Interconnection Customer/Developer exercising the Negotiated Contract Option or Option to Build.
+The ISA further identifies any changes in construction responsibility from the Standard Option for Transmission Owner Interconnection Facilities due to the Interconnection Customer/ Developer exercising the Negotiated Contract Option or Option to Build.
 See PJM Tariff, Attachment P, Appendix 2, Section 3.2.2 and Section 3.2.3.